GoogleCloudPlatform/generative-ai/gemini/use-cases/applying-llms-to-data/using-gemini-with-bigquery-remote-functions/README.md

 ## Pricing Estimation

-Installing this demo (by running `terraform apply` in the Cloud Shell CLI) and running the stored stored procedures for text and image analysis 4 times each day will cost approximately $0.06 USD per month.
+Installing this demo (by running `terraform apply` in the Cloud Shell CLI) and running the stored procedures for text and image analysis 4 times each day will cost approximately $0.06 USD per month.
 See the [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator/#id=d3f64c61-9afb-4467-a6af-2bdd9540d489) for more details.
 The total monthly cost will vary as your usage varies, including how often you deploy and teardown this demo.

 **NOTE**: Charges for Multimodal model consumption in Vertex AI take effect on January 15, 2024.
 We estimate running this demo 4 times per day will increase the total cost by _$3.73 USD per month_.
 See the [Vertex AI pricing page for Generative AI](https://cloud.google.com/vertex-ai/pricing#generative_ai_models) for full details.
 Below is a breakdown of this estimate: